More than 118,000 people currently are waiting for organ transplantation, with thousands more in need of tissue and corneal transplants.

 Every day, about 21 people in the United States die while waiting for an organ transplant.
 Living-donor transplant offers many advantages for people with chronic kidney and liver disease.
 Donors have the additional benefit of knowing that they have contributed to another person’s life in a very meaningful way.

-- Living-donor transplant is a life-saving procedure for people with end-stage kidney or liver disease, and it increases the number of available organs for people on the kidney and liver transplant waiting lists.
+- Living-donor transplant is a lifesaving procedure for people with end-stage kidney or liver disease.
+It also increases the number of available organs for people on the kidney and liver transplant waiting lists.